Frequently asked questions

 What are the typical ages/skill levels at camp?

-Ages range from 5-14 and since FCA camps are open to everyone, each camp varies with regard to the level of play.
+Ages range from 5-12 and since FCA camps are open to everyone, each camp varies with regard to the level of play.
 FCA now offers a HS and College prep camp in partnership with Biola University.

 Rookie Camp: 5-6 / Full Day Camp: 7-12 / HS College Prep Camp: 13-18

 How are the kids grouped?
 What if my child is more advanced for his/her age?

 The campers are grouped by age to begin.
 They will remain in that group for the first day.
 The coaches are good at challenging kids at their own level and players at any skill level need to practice fundamentals.
 If the coach feels they should be in a different group for an additional challenge that can be arranged the next day.